CNGB-DC/Common-component/project_coding.md

 ## backend part
 ### common settings
-Now we require every backend developer to set the django evironment with these settings in `settings.py` file.
+Now we require every backend developer to set the django evironment with these project-special settings in `settings.py` file.
 Shown below.
 ```
 # include /dc_utils as a package path.
 import sys